GSA/idmanagement.gov/_implement/distribute-fcpca.md

 To verify your distribution (assumes **certmgr.msc** is still open):

-1. Verify an entry for the FCPCA
+1. Verify an entry for the FCPCA root certificate
      - Use the left-hand navigation to browse to **Trusted Root Certification Authorities** > **Certificates**
      - Press the **F5** key to refresh the folder contents
      - Verify an entry exists for the Federal Common Policy CA (both the **Issued To** and **Issued By** columns will present "Federal Common Policy CA".)